 -

-In 2018, Boston Conservatory mandated that all performance programming include contemporary works and works by underrepresented artists to ensure more diverse programming that pushes the boundaries of typical conservatory repertoire.
+In the 2018–2019 academic year, Boston Conservatory mandated that all performance programming include contemporary works and works by underrepresented artists to ensure more diverse programming that pushes the boundaries of typical conservatory repertoire.
 Examples include:

 -